 Chemax Manufacturing Corporation remains a family-owned and operated business, and proudly manufactures all of its products in the United States.

 The idea of heat tracing is to keep your process line at a temperature that will enable its contents to flow throughout the entire pipe length when there is no flow through the pipe.
 Once a flow has been established, the tracing’s job is done until the next no-flow condition.
 Most industrial plants use steam for process heating due to its ease of availability.
-In comparison to electric tracing, which is a constant heat output, low energy source, steam is a constant temperature and a high-energy source.
 Although heat tracing is used extensively, it is subject to limitations:

 By using Chemax heat conducting cement, a path of heat transfer is created from the outside wall of the tracer to the pipe wall, thus making faster heat-up time and higher pipe temperatures possible.